SalientAuthor/Arduino-with-P10-Display/README.md

 * all your "hacktoberfest-accepted" effort/workdone leads you to the amazing swag T-shirt OR Saving tree initiative.
 * Create your creative piece of code in "[filename]".md, "[filename]".txt in seperate folder named P10-Animation.

+#### REMEMBER ~

+- [P10-animations/example.ino] is only for giving you rough idea of actual p10 board program so don't go through that file.
+- Just make only C/C++ or other languages animation program for fun/learning perspective wise.